Skip to main content

 Contemporary French tasting menu dish

-Consistently Canada's #1 restaurant (Canada's 100 Best, five straight years) and Michelin-starred; Chef Patrick Kriss's blind tasting menu in a heritage rooftop space is among the finest meals in North America — book well in advance.
+Canada's #1 restaurant five years running (Canada's 100 Best).
+Michelin-starred.
+Chef Patrick Kriss's blind tasting menu in a heritage rooftop space is among the finest meals in North America.
+Book well in advance.

 Contemporary Canadian dish